virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onAfterUpdateVcsProject

 The event will be carried out after the *update vcs project* action.
-For a detailed guidance on the [VCS project deployment](https://docs.jelastic.com/cli-vcs-deploy) refer to the linked page.
+For a detailed guidance on the <a href="https://docs.jelastic.com/cli-vcs-deploy" target="_blank">VCS project deployment</a> refer to the linked page.

 **Event Placeholders:**